-Why NetSuite Is the Smart Choice for Inventory Management
+Why NetSuite is the Smart Choice for Inventory Management

 Inventory loss directly hits the profit margin.
 According to the IHL Group, $1.77 trillion was lost by retailers worldwide in 2023 due to inventory distortion.
 Of this, $1.2 trillion was lost to out-of-stock situations, while overstock situations contributed the remaining $562 billion of wastage.
 Both harm performance as excess stock ties capital in warehouses, while shortages mean lost revenue and unhappy customers.